 - Clinical MN: leading to entry-to-practice as a Nurse Practitioner (Family/All Ages)

 - Clinical MN: leading to entry-to-practice as a Nurse Practitioner (Neonate)

 - MN-focused on one of the following areas: Teaching, Research, Leadership, or Community

 - Teaching Certificate

-- Post MN certificate (leading to entry-to-practice as a Nurse Practitioner (Adult or Family/All Ages)) for those who already possess a MN
+- Post MN certificate (leading to entry-to-practice as a Nurse Practitioner (Adult, Family/All Ages, or Neonate)) for those who already possess a MN

 To read more about our MN program and planning your program, please see the Masters Program Description page.
 Additional important information on graduate studies at this university is available on the Faculty of Graduate Studies and Research website (see also FGSR Scholarships and Awards).